Last Updated on November 25, 2022

 A good devops philosophy is to define all infrastructure and configuration as code.
 So, we’ll bootstrap Jenkins to start up and configure whatever jobs we need automatically, with minimal manual setup required.

-This concept has been discussed in detail in my How to bootstrap Jenkins for disaster recovery and accountability YouTube video.
-We’ll build on top of the code example from the video, which can be found in this GitHub repository and cloned like this:
+We’ll build on top of a code example, found in this GitHub repository and cloned like this:

 Make sure the Spring Boot application is stopped as Jenkins uses the same port.
 Then build and run Jenkins: